dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### Operational Semantics as Coalgebra Homomorphism

-In [Denotational Semantics as Algebra Homomorphism](#denotational-semantics-as-algebra-homomorphism) we defined algebra homomorphisms as functions `f: Exp -> Lang` that commute with the algebraic structures on regular expressions and formal languages, respectively.
-Analogously, let us now call a function `f` of the same type a *coalgebra homomorphism*, if it commutes with the *coalgebraic* structures we defined in [A Coalgebra of Regular Expressions](#a-coalgebra-of-regular-expressions) and [Formal Languages as Codatatype](#formal-languages-as-codatatype), respectively:
+In [Denotational Semantics as Algebra Homomorphism](#denotational-semantics-as-algebra-homomorphism) we defined algebra homomorphisms as functions `f: Exp -> Lang` that commute with the algebraic structures of regular expressions and formal languages, respectively.
+Analogously, let us now call a function `f` of the same type a *coalgebra homomorphism*, if it commutes with the *coalgebraic* structures of regular expressions and formal languages, respectively:

 ```
 ghost predicate IsCoalgebraHomomorphism<A(!new)>(f: Exp -> Lang) {